Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/4-base-airdrop-contract/+page.md

 <a name="top"></a>

 ### Introduction
-In this lesson, we are going to implement Merkle proofs and Merkle trees in our MerkleTree.sol contract by setting up the `MerkleTree.sol`  _constructor_ and creating a _claim_ function.
+In this lesson, we are going to implement Merkle proofs and Merkle trees in our `MerkleTree.sol` contract by setting up the  _constructor_ and creating a _claim_ function.

 ### Constructor